kiriappeee/buffer-publish/packages/profile-page/README.md

         `-- index.jsx # implementation of the profile page display
         `-- story.jsx # description of profile page
 `-- .babelrc # babel transpiler
-`-- index.js # main package file, should export the container and top level  resources `-- index.test.js # main package file tests
+`-- index.jsx # main package file, should export the container and top level  resources `-- index.test.js # main package file tests
 `-- package.json # npm package
 `-- README.md # you are here
 `-- snapshot.test.js # configure jest snapshots
 ```

-### index.js
+### index.jsx

 This is the main package file, it's default export should be the container.